flopeters1337/Moon/_posts/2018-03-21-palantir-project.md

 <center>
   <b>Palantir</b>: a magical artifact from J.R.R.
 Tolkien's legendarium.
-  It is used both for communication and seeing events in other parts of the world.
+  It is used both for communication and seeing events in other parts of the world.</br>

   "<i>One palantir to rule them all.</i>"
 </center>